 Snorkelling in Yellow Mountain (Montaña Amarilla)

-Yellow Mountain -or as its original name: Montaña Amarilla- is a volcanic ash formed hill that, as its name explains, has a yellow color and is sculpted by erosion that is very popular in the zone for both beauty and touristic activities that can be done there.
+Yellow Mountain -or its original name: Montaña Amarilla- is volcanic ash formed hill that, as its name explains, has a yellow colour and is sculpted by erosion that is very popular in the zone for both beauty and touristic activities that can be done there.

-Amazing volcanic reefs and a large rocky python with caves and arches are just some of the things you can find there, because there are also many maritime species in their natural habitat that makes yellow mountain an unique point of immersion.
+Amazing volcanic reefs and a large rocky python with caves and arches are just some of the things you can find there because there are also many maritime species in their natural habitat that makes the yellow mountain a unique snorkelling experience.

-Departure can be done from land but it’s more comfortable if done from “Las Galletas” marine, where over a mile and a half after start the boat is anchored at Yellow Mountains’ bay.
+Departure can be done from land but it’s more comfortable if done from “Las Galletas” marina, where over a mile and a half after starting the boat is anchored at Yellow Mountains’ bay.

-One of the main aspects that make this point of immersion one ideal, is its weak tides and average depth of 15 meters, which can enlarge up to 25 meters in some points.
+One of the main aspects that make for some of the best snorkelling Tenerife has to offer is its weak tides and an average depth of 15 meters, which can enlarge up to 25 meters in some points.

-This excursion is great for both experimented snorkelers or beginners, where in the darkness that is within the caves and the surrounding sand, there can be seen maritime species such as:
+This excursion is great for both experimented snorkelers or beginners, we’re in the darkness that is within the caves and the surrounding sand, there can be seen maritime species such as:

-- Garden eels (don’t worry these don’t have anything to do with the electric)
+- Garden eels (don’t worry these don’t have anything to do with the electricity)